-Exporter with the office of the District Suraccordance with the APEDA residue monitoring is here by registered as Grape Grower/Grape perintending Agriculture/ Horticulture officer,ing plan for pesticides for export of fresh grapes from ΓRADE NOTICE NO: Apeda/Q/56/2017-18 dated The detail of the registered Grape Grower is as f Name of the Grape Grower follows: Full Address Village Taluk/Mandal District
+This is to certify that is here by registered as Grape Grower/Grape Exporter with the office of the District Superintending Agriculture/ Horticulture officer, in accordance with the APEDA residue monitoring plan for pesticides for export of fresh grapes from India during the current year as per APEDA TRADE NOTICE NO: Apeda/Q/56/2017-18 dated 19.08.2017.

+The detail of the registered Grape Grower is as follows: Name of the Grape Grower

+Full Address

+Village

+Taluk/Mandal

+District

 Sr.no.
-Sr.no.
-Survey/GAT No. Variety Area of Plot(Ha.)
+Survey/GAT No. Plot No. Variety Area of Plot(Ha.)
 Farm Reg.
 No.

-- 1) Map Layout enclosed.
+1) Map Layout enclosed.

-- 2) This certificate is valid up to
+2) This certificate is valid up to

-- 3) Have verified the Survey/GAT No. with respect to the registration and to the best of my knowledge the above information is correct.
+3) Have verified the Survey/GAT No. with respect to the registration and to the best of my knowledge the above information is correct.

-Place: Date:

-Registration Authority and District Superintending Agriculture/ Horticulture Officer
+Place: Date: Registration Authority and District Superintending Agriculture/ Horticulture Officer